eliddell1/FistBump/README.md

 When the attack is complete you will see the strip of LEDs light up __solid purple__ if new hashes were collected during the attack, or __solid yellow__ if no new hashes were collected.

+_Now one might say, "If I'm trying to be stealthy, whats with all these beautiful flashy LEDs?"
+Thats a valid point.
+Again, this is merely a proof of concept, but should you really have the need, the LED strip can be easily removed and replaced with out any altercations to the code.
+Of course then you just have to assume your attack went through and completed as you will have no indication._

 ### Powering Down

 To power off FistBump, simply press the small power button again.
 The device will flash __solid yellow__ indicating a shutdown has begun.
 Once all lights, external and internal are off, the device is off.
 The device will also begin a shutdown on its own when the battery gets dangerously low.
 This will also be indicated by the __solid yellow__ indicator and may come unexpectedly.
 Don't be alarmed as it is for the safety and integrety of the device img.